FreshRSS/FreshRSS/docs/en/users/03_Main_view.md

 Then click on the bookmarked query, the previously stored query will be applied.

 > Note that only the query is stored, not the articles.
-> The results you are seing now could be different from the results on the day you've created the query.
+> The results you are seeing now could be different from the results on the day you've created the query.